Adult Pickleball

 Pickleball Courts Legal Settlement Statement

-Boise Parks and Recreation staff have developed a five-year pickleball court management plan to increase opportunities for play within city parks.
-This is in response to growing demand for the sport and the need to provide additional places to play following the closure of 12 dedicated courts at Willow Lane and Manitou Parks following a legal settlement related to noise issues.
-Those courts were converted back to tennis-only.
+In late 2025, Boise Parks and Recreation staff developed a five-year pickleball court management plan to increase opportunities for play within city parks.
+This was in response to growing demand for the sport and the need to provide additional places to play following the closure of 12 dedicated courts at Willow Lane and Manitou Parks following a legal settlement related to noise issues.
+Those courts were converted back to six tennis-only courts.

-Parks and Recreation staff presented the management plan, goals and several potential tennis to pickleball court conversion opportunities to the Boise Parks and Recreation Commission on Thursday, November 20.
-Click here to watch the meeting and view the presentation, which starts around the 34:30 mark.
+Parks and Recreation staff presented the five-year management plan to the Boise Parks and Recreation Commission on Thursday, November 20.
+Click here to watch the meeting and view the presentation, which starts around the 34-minute mark.

 group playing pickleball at hobble creek park